Drake University

-Drake University is a private university in Des Moines, Iowa.
-It offers undergraduate and graduate programs, including professional programs in business, law, and pharmacy.
-Drake's law school is among the 25 oldest in the United States.
+Drake University is a private university in Des Moines, Iowa, United States.
+It offers over 140 undergraduate and graduate programs, including professional programs in business, education, law, and pharmacy.
+Drake University Law School was founded in 1865, which makes it one of the 25 oldest law schools in the United States.

 History

-Drake University was founded in 1881 by George T. Carpenter, a teacher and pastor, and Francis Marion Drake, a Union general during the Civil War.
-Drake was originally affiliated with the Christian Church (Disciples of Christ), although no religious affiliation is officially recognized today.
+Drake University was founded in March 1881 by George T. Carpenter, a teacher and pastor, and Francis Marion Drake, a Union general during the Civil War.
+Drake was originally affiliated with the Christian Church (Disciples of Christ) at its founding, but the religious affiliation was terminated in 1907.
 The first classes convened in 1881, with 77 students and one building constructed, Student's Home.

 In 1883, the first permanent building, Old Main, was completed.
-Old Main remains prominent on campus, housing administration offices, Levitt Hall, and Sheslow Auditorium, and as the site of many United States presidential debates, and other events.
+Old Main remains prominent on campus, housing administration offices, Levitt Hall, and Sheslow Auditorium, and as the site of many United States presidential debates and other events.
 The university's law school–the second oldest law school in the country west of the Mississippi River, after Saint Louis University School of Law–was established in 1865, by Chester C. Cole, who served on the Iowa Supreme Court from 1864 to 1876.
 Drake's first international students enrolled for classes in 1886, and were citizens of China, Persia, Armenia, and Japan.
 The first campus library opened on June 16, 1908.
 In 1920, due to a housing crisis, the university allowed social fraternities to use Greek letter emblems and affiliate with national offices.

+The College of Education evolved out of the 1888 purchase of Callanan College of Women.
+In 1893, that Callanan entity became known as the Normal College, preparing students to be teachers until 1906.
+It was renamed as the School of Education or alternatively, as the College of Education between 1906 and 1987.
+The School of Education serves more than 1,000 undergraduate and graduate students.

 Drake's law school, one of the 25 oldest law schools in the nation, traces its history to 1865.
 It is a charter member of the Association of American Law Schools; has been accredited since 1923, when accreditation began; and is one of only 75 ABA-approved law schools with a chapter of the Order of the Coif.
-Drake University Law School is home to the American Judicature Society; the archives of the National Bar Association, the nation's oldest and largest national association of predominately African-American lawyers and judges; and the Drake Constitutional Law Center, one of only four constitutional law programs established by the U.S. Congress and funded by the federal government.
+Drake University Law School is home to the American Judicature Society; the archives of the National Bar Association, the nation's oldest and largest national association of predominately African American lawyers and judges; and the Drake Constitutional Law Center, one of only four constitutional law programs established by the U.S. Congress and funded by the federal government.